JOML-CI/JOML/README.md

 Using with [LWJGL](https://github.com/LWJGL/lwjgl3)
 ---------------------------------------------------
 JOML can be used together with LWJGL to build a transformation matrix and set it as a uniform mat4 in a shader.
-The Matrix4f class provides a method to transfer a matrix into a Java NIO FloatBuffer, which can then be used by LWJGL when calling into OpenGL:
+For this, the Matrix4f class provides a method to transfer a matrix into a Java NIO FloatBuffer, which can then be used by LWJGL when calling into OpenGL:
 ```Java
 FloatBuffer fb = BufferUtils.createFloatBuffer(16);
 Matrix4f m = new Matrix4f()